jacobmontiel/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.waikato.ac.nz/"

 # Short bio (displayed in user profile at end of posts)
-bio: Research Fellow at the University of Waikato (NZ) and lead programmer of scikit-multiflow.
+bio: Research Fellow at the University of Waikato (NZ) and lead developer of scikit-multiflow.

 interests:
 - Artificial Intelligence